 In an effort to protect our youth and young adults against this epidemic, the U.S. Department of Health and Human Services (HHS) created the Tobacco-Free College Campus Initiative (TFCCI) to promote and support the adoption and implementation of tobacco-free policies at universities, colleges, and other institutions of higher learning across the United States.
-TFCCI is a formal collaboration of HHS, the American College Health Association and the University of Michigan, and works closely with academic leaders, public health advocates, students, researchers, and other concerned citizens to accelerate the elimination of tobacco use on college campuses everywhere.
+The Initiative collaborates closely with academic leaders, public health advocates, students, researchers, and other concerned citizens across the U.S. to accelerate the elimination of tobacco use on college campuses everywhere.
 Since 2012, the truth Initiative and the American Cancer Society have also created targeted programs to support this effort.
 Collectively, the national TFCCI has worked with academic institutions individually as well as key local partners to see an incredible growth in the number of smoke- and tobacco-free campuses nationally.